borud/thermo/README.md

 perhaps learn something from you and you can contribute features that I might include in my version.

+## How to get this to work

+### `private.h`

+There's a header file called `private.h` which you will notice is missing from this project.
+This is because this is where private information such as WiFi ssid and password is stored as well as Xively credentials.

+I've provided a file named `private_template.h` which you should copy to `private.h` and then edit that.  __Take care not to check `private.h` into any public repositories, or your WiFi and Xively credentials will become public__.

+### `thermo_config.h`

+This file contains a bunch of configuration settings and a few useful global definitions.
+Have a look at it.
+In particular you will need to modify this if you want to add more sensors than the default max number (3 sensors).

+(If you add more sensors you'll have to look at the code in `thermo_xively.cpp` as well.
+There's a terribly stupid hack there to define feeds, and if you need more feeds you need to edit this)

 ## Hardware.

 To use this software you need the following hardware: